Stage Fright (1950 film): Plot

 Smith and Eve kiss in a taxi on the way to the RADA garden party, where Nellie Goode confronts Eve, demanding more blackmail money.
 Eve does not have enough, so Eve's father comes to give Nellie more cash.
 Freddie Williams spots Eve (thinking she is "Doris") and orders her to help Charlotte, who is to sing onstage in a tent.
 During the performance, Commodore Gill gets a small boy to carry a doll wearing a bloodstained dress onto the stage as Charlotte sings "La Vie en rose".
 Disturbed, Charlotte collapses, and "Doris" has to help.

 Seeing this, Smith confronts Eve and the Commodore, but Eve proclaims her true affection for Smith as well as Jonathan's innocence.
 They persuade Smith to set Charlotte up.
 Once the theatre has closed, they use a hidden microphone, and "Doris" tells Charlotte she has the bloodstained dress.
 Smith and his men listen using the theatre loudspeakers.
 Charlotte admits planning her husband's death but says that Jonathan actually committed the murder.
 Charlotte offers Eve £10,000 to keep quiet.

 Eve sees that Jonathan has been brought to the theatre by the police, but he escapes.
 Charlotte realises her conversation with Eve was broadcast to the detectives and that she will be charged as an accessory to murder.
-Detective Smith tells the Commodore that Jonathan really did kill Mr. Inwood and that Jonathan had killed before, though he got off on a plea of self-defense.
+Detective Smith tells the Commodore that Jonathan really did kill Mr Inwood and that Jonathan had killed before, though he got off on a plea of self-defence.

 Hiding below the stage, Jonathan confesses to Eve that Charlotte goaded him into killing her husband.
 His flashback story was all lies, and he was the one who smeared more blood onto the dress.
 He alludes to killing Eve to justify a plea for insanity in court.
 Eve pretends to help Jonathan escape but locks him onto the stage and alerts the police about his presence.
 As Jonathan is pursued from all directions and cornered, he is killed by the stage's falling safety curtain.